sitefinitydcx/SF-BOILERPLATED/Bootstrap/readme.md

  - Select `Use selected` and `Create and go to add content`.

  - On the template editor screen choose `Theme` on the top right part of the screen.
- - Select `Boilerplate` from the dropdown to apply our theme to our template.
+ - Select `Bootstrap` from the dropdown to apply our theme to our template.

 ### Automatic installation with Thunder
  - Ensure a valid connection to your Sitefinity installation exists.